decretist/Dissertation/Chapter0/chapter0.md

 primarily a programmer, but from time to time my job responsibilities did include programming projects in C and Perl, and ultimately Java servlet-based web applications.

+I became aware of Anders Winroth's *The Making of Gratian's Decretum* in October 2003.
+I had not been in touch with Stan for something like ten years at that point, so I did a Google search for his contact information.
+What I found instead was his review of Anders's book in *English Historical Review*.
+My wife Carol gave me a copy of the book for Christmas 2003 with the inscription "I'm sure you'll gulp this one down within 24 hours."
+I did, so by the end of 2003, I was aware that there had been a revolution in Gratian studies.
+(Some years later, Anders thanked Carol: "I'm sure I did something very useful with the money".)

+From September 2007 to May 2009, I was a student in the MAR program in the History of Christianity at Yale Divinity School.
+Among the courses I took was a one on Latin Paleography taught at the Beinecke Rare Book and Manuscript Library by Richard and Mary Rouse of UCLA in Spring 2009.
+Although I had a general interest in applying my computing background to my academic work, I do not believe I had heard of Digital Humanities as a nascent academic discipline before I graduated from YDS, and almost certainly not by that name.

+In October 2009, I undertook a project suggested by David Ganz (then of King's College, London) to compare two texts of the Capitulare Carisiacense (873) in Beinecke MS 413.

+* * *

+To the extent that I was looking in the first half of 2013 for a dissertation project with a Digital Humanities component, my focus was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in the second recension.

 ## Note on Translations